ansyblenetwork/aquietlife/_posts/2021-07-06-buying-premium.md

 1. speculation, and
 2. release of capital.

 You should never sell a spread while expecting to take a total loss.
 Equivalently, you should fully expect to take a total loss on the defensive leg of every spread.
 This means you should value (1) at essentially zero, and thus value the defensive leg of a spread by (2) alone.
 In other words, the defensive leg should release capital to you at a reasonable interest rate.
-(Regardless of the price, you should only buy the defensive leg if you have an immediate need for capital.)
+(Regardless of the price, you should only buy the defensive leg if you have ideas for how to use the released capital.)

 What is a reasonable interest rate?
 I personally indulge a bit.
 In principle, your broker's margin rate is the correct comparison, but I typically allow myself to pay up to a 10% annual rate.
 Some benchmarks: